khcanniff/TigAR/README.md

 ##### Creating the custom map in Mapbox involved removing extra layers, and ensure a valid path for the map.
 Since the map data was pre existing we checked to make sure that there was a valid path through campus.
 After ensureing valid paths, we add in a custom data set.
 The custom data set consisted of GPS coordinate spots to place the spheres at.
 In Unity we integrated the custom map through a secure URL.

 # Future Workings
+##### There are other features we hope to include in the future:
+* Inlcude more buildings from UOP
+* Add class schedules personalized by the user
+* Include room numbers/classes held per building held in the informational text boxes for image recognition
+* Display additional information for viewing the traditional 2D map

 # Miscellaneous